RHEED Overview

 Problem Statement

-can only analyse the structure of a crystal off-line, after the
+Currently available RHEED systems can only analyze the structure of a crystal at sub-second

-Also, real-time capture and monitoring of crystal growth processes can
+crystal growth process.
+Faster capture and monitoring of crystal growth processes can help

 Current Work